jungbumwoo/my_obsidian/database/Redis vs Dynamodb.md

 fast, robust, and reliable NoSQL databases

 ### **Scalability and Performance**
+Amazon DynamoDB is a NoSQL database service that offers automatic scaling and provides consistent single-digit millisecond latency even at scale.
+It can handle millions of requests per second and can effortlessly scale horizontally to support growing workloads.
+On the other hand, Amazon ElastiCache is an in-memory caching service that enhances the performance of web applications by retrieving frequently accessed data from a fast, in-memory cache rather than relying on slower disk-based databases.
+It improves application responsiveness and supports high throughput and low-latency read and write operations.

 ### **Managed vs Self-Managed Service**
 DynamoDB is a fully-managed service, meaning that AWS handles the administrative and maintenance tasks associated with database management, such as hardware provisioning, patching, backup, and scaling.
 On the other hand, ElastiCache is a self-managed service where users are responsible for the deployment, configuration, and maintenance of the caching environment.